Bernard Mandeville: Private vice, public benefit

 Mandeville concluded that vice, at variance with the "Christian virtues" of his time, was a necessary condition for economic prosperity.
 His viewpoint is more severe when juxtaposed to Adam Smith's.
 Both Smith and Mandeville believed that individuals' collective actions bring about a public benefit.
 However, what sets his philosophy apart from Smith's is his catalyst to that public benefit.
 Smith believed in a virtuous self-interest which results in invisible co-operation.
 For the most part, Smith saw no need for a guide to garner that public benefit.
 On the other hand, Mandeville believed it was vicious greed which led to invisible co-operation if properly channelled.
 Mandeville's qualification of proper channelling further parts his philosophy from Smith's laissez-faire attitude.
 Essentially, Mandeville called for politicians to ensure that the passions of man would result in a public benefit.
 It was his stated belief in the Fable of the Bees that "Private Vices by the dextrous Management of a skilful Politician may be turned into Publick Benefits".

 In the Fable he shows a society possessed of all the virtues "blest with content and honesty," falling into apathy and utterly paralysed.
 The absence of self-love (cf. Hobbes) is the death of progress.
 The so-called higher virtues are mere hypocrisy, and arise from the selfish desire to be superior to the brutes.
 "The moral virtues are the political offspring which flattery begot upon pride."
 Similarly he arrives at the great paradox that "private vices are public benefits".

 Among other things, Mandeville argues that the basest and vilest behaviours produce positive economic effects.
 A libertine, for example, is a vicious character, and yet his spending will employ tailors, servants, perfumers, cooks, prostitutes.
 These persons, in turn, will employ bakers, carpenters, and the like.
 Therefore, the rapaciousness and violence of the base passions of the libertine benefit society in general.
 Similar satirical arguments were made by the Restoration and Augustan satirists.
-A famous example is Mandeville's Modest Defence of Publick Stews, which argued for the introduction of public, state-controlled brothels.
+A famous example is Mandeville's A Modest Defence of Publick Stews, which argued for the introduction of public, state-controlled brothels.
 The 1726 paper acknowledges women's interests and mentions e.g. the clitoris as the centre of female sexual pleasure.
 Jonathan Swift's 1729 satire A Modest Proposal is probably an allusion to Mandeville's title.

 Mandeville was an early describer of the division of labour, and Adam Smith makes use of some of his examples.